 Oxford Reading Tree Scheme for shared reading

-While your child is still learning new graphemes (the letters that represent sounds in words) and tricky words through phonics, they will access reading books that match their phonic ability.
+While your child is still learning new graphemes (the letters that represent sounds in words) and tricky words through phonics, they will access reading books that match their phonic ability, using the Little Wandle Scheme.
 After children are secure at Phase 5 phonics, they will access books that are colour coded in book bands, so that the content, complexity, vocabulary is still well matched to their reading ability.